THE SUN & THE LION

 Day 8: Mesr Village, Farahzadi Village

-The Mesr Village is one of the amazing natural highlights of Persia especially for those who would like to enjoy experiencing the rough but beautiful nature of the desert.
-Mesr is located 30 km North of Khour town in Isfahan province.
+The Mesr Village is one of the amazing natural highlights of Persia especially for those who would like to enjoy experiencing the rough yet beautiful nature of the desert.
+Mesr is located 30 km North of Khour-o Biabanak County in Isfahan province.
 It has a dry and hot climate because of its location in the Southern part of Iran’s central desert.
-Overnight in Farahzadi Village.
+You will stay two nights in the Jandaq Village for experiencing a rural life in desert.

 Day 9: Yazd

 Driving to Yazd, the oldest adobe city in the world which is surrounded by the 4000m summit of Shirkuh and two majestic deserts, Dasht-e-Kavir and Kavir-e-Lut.
-On our first day in this city we will be walking in Fahadan street; the old part of the city and enjoy visiting the Traditional Bazaar and Amir Chakhmaq Complex.
+On your first day in this city you will walk in Fahadan Street; the old part of the city and will enjoy visiting the Traditional Bazaar and Amir Chakhmaq Complex.
 Overnight in Yazd.

 Day 10: Yazd

-We will start by visiting the Zoroastrian Fire Temple, the Tower of Silence, where Zoroastrians leaved the deads to be eaten by vultures. we will also visit the marvelous Water Museum, the Jame Mosque and the Dolatabad Garden.
+You will start your tour by visiting the Zoroastrian Fire Temple, the Tower of Silence, where Zoroastrians have been leaving the dead bodies to be eaten by vultures.
+You will also visit the marvelous Water Museum, the Jame Mosque and the Dowlatabad Garden.
 Overnight in Yazd.

 Day 11: Pasargadae, Persepolis, Shiraz.

-On the way to Shiraz we will have a few short stops in Pasargadae to visit the most important and Majestic monuments such as the tomb of Cyrus the Great, Achaemenid Emperor.
-After having lunch in Pasargadae, we complete our trip with Persepolis, the ceremonial Capital of the Persian Empire during the Achaemenid era and now the UNESCO World Heritage.
-We will also visiti the Naqsh-e Rostam & Naqsh-e Rajab.
+On the way to Shiraz you will have a few short stops in Pasargadae to visit the most important and Majestic monuments such as the tomb of Cyrus the Great, Achaemenid Emperor.
+After having lunch in Pasargadae, you will complete your trip with Persepolis, the ceremonial Capital of the Persian Empire during the Achaemenid era (UWHS).
+You will also visit the Naqsh-e Rostam & Naqsh-e Rajab.
 Arrival and stay overnight in Shiraz.

 Day 12&13: Shiraz, Departure